uintdev/blog/content/vlc-3-out-of-bounds-read-in-seconds/index.md

 > <br>
 > Finally, the code does not check the size of the `psz_buffer` array before writing to it.
 This could cause a buffer overflow if the input `¡_seconds` is large and the `psz_buffer` array is not big enough to hold the resulting string.

-This is not completely accurate but it mostly is.
-More than enough to raise red flags that this was not written safely.
+This is not completely accurate, but it is more than enough, for the most part, to raise red flags that this was not written safely.

 ## Severity of the issue

-Considering that there are protections against ROP ([return-oriented programming](https://en.wikipedia.org/wiki/Return-oriented_programming)), I do not see a clear path of exploiting this issue through a specially crafted video file when it comes to production builds.
+Considering that there are protections against ROP ([return-oriented programming](https://en.wikipedia.org/wiki/Return-oriented_programming)), I do not see a clear path to exploiting this issue through a specially crafted video file in production builds.
-If anything, this is a lesson of what not to do in C++.. or any memory unsafe languages for that matter.
+If anything, this is a lesson in what not to do in C++-or any memory-unsafe language, for that matter.